egordorichev/lit/wiki/docs/cli_arguments.md

 # CLI arguments

-Lit CLI has a lot of arguments, that you pass to it in order to manipulate its behaviour.
-As usual, you can get a list of them via `--help` argument:
+Lit CLI has arguments, that you pass to it in order to manipulate its behaviour.
+You can get a list of them via `--help` argument:

 ```bash
 ~ $ lit --help